neirobic/content/files/en-us/learn/performance/multimedia/index.md

 The aspect ratio is used to reserve space only on the image load.
 Once the image has loaded, the intrinsic aspect ratio of the loaded image, rather than the aspect ratio from the attributes, is used.
 This ensures that it displays at the correct aspect ratio even if the attribute dimensions are not accurate.

-While developer best practices from the last decade may have recommended omitting the `width` and `height` attributes of an image on an HTML {{htmlelement("img")}}, due to aspect ratio mapping, including these two attributes is considered a developer best practice.
+While developer best practices from the last decade may have recommended omitting the `width` and `height` attributes of an image on an HTML {{htmlelement("img")}}, due to aspect ratio mapping, including these two attributes is now considered a developer best practice.

 For any background images, it's important you set a `background-color` value so any content overlaid is still readable before the image has downloaded.